Pronouns

 What do you do as a consultant/coach?

-• Provide leadership coaching and support, including developing effective supervision and management systems.
+- Leadership coaching and support, including developing effective supervision and management systems.

-• Board development amongst mixed boards, navigating power dynamics and decision making structures, board training and recruitment.
+- Board development amongst mixed boards, navigating power dynamics and decision making structures, board training and recruitment.

-• Support racial justice processes, including designing racial justice and equity assessments, creating space for courageous conversations, and leading workshops on racial justice and equity.
+I work especially close with organizations who dedicate their work to racial, economic and gender justice, customizing my support to include designing racial justice and equity assessments, creating space for courageous conversations, and leading workshops on racial justice and equity.

 What is your approach?